How abortion laws in the U.S. compare to those in other countries

 Recently, Mexico’s supreme court ruled to decriminalize the practice.
 Argentina’s Senate legalized abortion in December.
 New Zealand, Thailand and Ireland all took steps to ease abortion restrictions in recent years.

 The United States Supreme Court made abortion legal in 1973.
-But over the last few decades, access to the procedure has increasingly declined in more than a dozen states around the county that have passed laws making it harder for pregnant women to get an abortion.
+But over the last few decades, access to the procedure has increasingly declined in more than a dozen states around the county that have passed laws making it harder for people to get an abortion.

 The most restrictive law to date is in Texas, a state with nearly 30 million people.
 The new law that came into effect in September outlaws most abortions once a fetal heartbeat can be detected, which is usually around six weeks into a pregnancy.
 There are exceptions for medical emergencies, though those are not clearly defined in the law, and no exceptions for pregnancies resulting from rape or incest.